New Zealand Itineraries

 1 or 2 days.
 Waitomo is known for what's beneath the surface—intricate limestone caves filled with stalactites, stalagmites, and galaxies of glowworms.
 If this is up your alley, get an early start from Auckland to arrive here before 11 am and sign up for a cave tour.
 Afterward, continue on to Rotorua, which seethes with geothermal activity.
 In the late afternoon you should have time for a walk around the town center, strolling through the Government Gardens, and perhaps also Kuirau Park.
 If you decide to skip the Waitomo worms, you can zip straight down from Auckland to Rotorua.
 In addition to the town proper, visit some of the eye-popping thermal areas nearby, such as Waikite Valley Thermal Pools.
 At night, be a guest at a hāngi, a Māori feast accompanied by a cultural performance.
 On the next day, you can either see some of the outlying thermal areas or continue south to Taupo.

 1 day.
 Midway between Auckland and Wellington, the resort town of Taupo, on its giant namesake lake, is the perfect base for a day full of aquatic activities.
 If you're at all interested in trout fishing, this is the place to do it.
+You can also bathe in the volcanic springs in the park that is open to the public night and day.

 1 day.
 This small town is an art deco period piece; after a devastating Richter 7.9 earthquake in 1931, the center of town was rebuilt in the distinctive style, and it's been carefully preserved ever since.
 Take a guided or self-guided walk around the heritage (historically significant) neighborhood.
 If you have a car, drive out of town and visit one of the 30-odd wineries around Hawke's Bay.
 In the afternoon, take a drive to the top of Te Mata Peak, or visit nearby towns Hastings or Havelock North.
 Otherwise, hang out at the waterfront or visit the aquarium.

 2 days.
 New Zealand's capital, Wellington, is a terrific walking city, and there's even a cable car to help you with the hills.
 The big cultural draw is Te Papa Tongarewa—the Museum of New Zealand, which, with five floors and great interactive activities for kids, can take a full day to explore.
 You may wish to spend the rest of your first day here along the waterfront, winding up with dinner in the area.
 Be sure to check out the entertainment listings, too; you could be in town during one of the many festivals or catch a cool local band.
 On your second day, explore more of the urban highlights, like the City Gallery and the Museum of Wellington City & Sea, followed by a bit of browsing on the main shopping drags or a trip up into the hills to the Botanic Garden.
-If you'd prefer more time out in the country and have a car, drive up the Kapiti Coast and book to visit Kapiti Island Nature Reserve, or sip acclaimed pinot noir in the wine center of Martinborough.
+If you'd prefer more time out in the country and have a car, drive up the Kapiti Coast and book to visit Kapiti Island Nature Reserve, or sip acclaimed Pinot Noir in the wine center of Martinborough.

 Other Top Options